Get ready! It's time to learn everything there is to know about SMS campaigns.

 That’s not true for text campaigns.

-If you have a list of SMS subscribers, then you can send an SMS campaign during breakfast.
+If you have a list of SMS contacts, then you can send an SMS campaign during breakfast.
 Before your coffee has gone cold, you’ll see new sales.

 Why else does Coca-Cola use 70% of its entire mobile marketing budget on SMS marketing?
 SMS campaigns drive ongoing, tangible results, and ROI every day.
 And it’s not only for brands that buy Superbowl ads.
 Companies of all sizes, in every industry that you can think of, run SMS marketing campaigns.